Official Press Release from Business Market Insights

-At 2.8% CAGR, Middle East & Africa Epilepsy Market is Projected to be Worth US$ 568.00 Million by 2030, says Business Market Insights
+At 2.8% CAGR, Middle East & Africa Epilepsy Market is Projected to be Worth US$ 568.00 Million by 2030, says The Insight Partners

-According to Business Market Insights' research, the Middle East & Africa epilepsy market was valued at US$ 456.34 million in 2022 and is expected to reach US$ 568.00 million by 2030, registering a CAGR of 2.8% from 2022 to 2030.
+According to The Insight Partners' research, the Middle East & Africa epilepsy market was valued at US$ 456.34 million in 2022 and is expected to reach US$ 568.00 million by 2030, registering a CAGR of 2.8% from 2022 to 2030.
 Rising prevalence of epilepsy and surge in awareness programs conducted by organizations are among the critical factors attributed to drive the Middle East & Africa epilepsy market growth.

 Epilepsy, also termed a seizure disorder, is a chronic disease of the brain.
 It is characterized by recurrent seizures, which are brief episodes of involuntary movement of a part of the body or the entire body.
 Seizures can alter sensations, behaviors, awareness, and muscle movements.
 Epilepsy may occur due to a genetic disorder or an acquired brain injury, such as trauma or stroke.
 According to data published by the World Health Organization (WHO) in February 2023, epilepsy accounts for a significant share of the worldwide disease burden, affecting nearly 50 million people across the world.
 Moreover, 4-10 persons per 1,000 individuals are estimated to have active epilepsy (i.e., with the need for treatment or continuing seizures).
 Nearly 5 million people are diagnosed with epilepsy every year.
 High-income countries are estimated to report epilepsy at a rate of 49 per 100,000 people annually.
 This number can reach as high as 139 per 100,000 individuals in low- and middle-income countries.
 An upsurge in epilepsy incidence can be attributed to the higher count of road traffic injuries and birth-related injuries, and the elevated risk of endemic conditions such as neurocysticercosis or malaria.
 The WHO also states that approximately 70% of individuals with epilepsy can become seizure-free with the use of medications.
 Treatments to control epilepsy include anti-epileptic medications, special diets (in addition to anti-seizure medications), and surgery; however, anti-epileptic drug therapy is the primary treatment prescribed for most patients.
 Thus, the rising prevalence of epilepsy worldwide drives market growth.